Addressing Self-Sabotage: Optimizing Neural Pathways for Personal Growth

 3. Neuroplasticity Exercises: Engaging in novel experiences and learning new skills can help break old patterns and create a more flexible, resilient mindset.

-4. Self-Compassion Practice: Treating ourselves with kindness activates the caregiving system in the brain, counteracting the threat response often associated with self-criticism.
+4. Self-Compassion Practice: Practicing self-kindness activates the caregiving system in the brain, counteracting the threat response often associated with self-criticism.

 Motivational quote about self-investment through torn paper